LLC Guide

 C-Corp Tax Election for LLCs

-The C-Corporation tax election is less common among LLCs, but not unheard of.
-C-Corps pay the corporate income tax rate on profits.
-Shareholders also pay taxes on their personal tax return for any profits they receive.
-But unlike in a default LLC or S-Corp, any profits that the C-Corp reinvests into the business aren’t subject to personal income taxes.
-C-Corps also have access to more tax deductions than other tax classifications.
+However, C-Corp taxation does have its benefits.
+Unlike in a default LLC or S-Corp, any profits that the C-Corp reinvests into the business aren’t subject to personal income taxes.
+C-Corps also have access to more tax deductions than other tax classifications, which may help members reduce their overall tax burden.

 What is a member-managed LLC?